mastergray/ai/chatgpt.md

 This code generates a plot of the interpolated curve, along with the original set of points.
 The interpolated_function function is used to evaluate the interpolated curve at a range of x values, and the plt.plot function is used to plot the curve.
 The plt.scatter function is used to plot the original set of points.

-## How can we calcualte the roation of an n-dimensional object?
+## How can we calculate the roation of an n-dimensional object?

 To calculate the rotation of an n-dimensional object, you would first need to define the rotation matrix for that object.
 The rotation matrix is a square matrix that represents a rotation in n-dimensional space.